eq-lab/warden-yield-docs/docs/stake.md

 ## Stake ETH/USDC/USDT

 You can stake **ETH**, **USDC**, or **USDT** in the Ethereum Mainnet.
 After the Warden Protocol Mainnet launch, you'll receive LP tokens to your Warden address.
-Additionally, you'll earn WARP bonuses, which you can claim before the Mainnet.
+Additionally, you'll earn WARP tokens in the Base Mainnet, which you can claim before the Mainnet.

 1. Get a [Warden address in SpaceWard](https://help.wardenprotocol.org/spaceward/connect-your-wallet).
 2. [Connect a Web3 Wallet](connect-your-wallet) to YieldWard.